 Feldenkrais was created by Moshe Feldenkrais, an eminent physicist, engineer and Judo teacher who was interested in helping people with pain, injury and chronic health conditions to heal.
 He developed a method of learning through movement to help people reach their full potential.

-In an ATM lesson you engage your curiosity, gently and at your own rate, and you learn to explore the world of your internal sensation.
-You learn to use this awareness to release chronic patterns of tension and create new movement possibilities.
+The other, intimately related, aspect of the Feldenkrais method is Functional Integration (FI).
+An FI is a 1:1 lesson where, guided by the practitioner’s touch, you engage your curiosity, gently and at your own rate, and you learn to explore the world of your internal sensation.
+The practitioner facilitates your learning so that you can use the resulting increased awareness to release chronic patterns of tension and create new movement possibilities.
 You may find similar development in the flexibility of your thinking and feeling.

 Feldenkrais is for: happiness and wellbeing, chronic health conditions including chronic pain, injury prevention and rehabilitation, maximising sports and performance in general.

-I teach weekly Feldenkrais Awareness Through Movement classes.
+I give 1:1 Functional Integration lessons in my garden studio and I also teach weekly Feldenkrais Awareness Through Movement classes.
 In addition I lead regular Feldenkrais and Yoga workshops as both myself and my students find the two approaches complement each other and make for engaging lessons that inform life and living.